jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 **Syntactic sugar** - a different way to type something that doesn't change how it works under the hood.

 ## 61 - Initialization
-Large arrays of objects are useful for testing and initialization before you have an actual data like a JSON file.
+Large arrays of objects are useful for testing and initialization before you have an actual data to pull from, like a JSON file.

 ## 62 - `typeof`, `instanceof`, and Figuring Out What Something Is
 `typeof` is an operator (essentially a function) that excepts a parameter and returns a string.